11th Parachute Brigade (France)

-The 11th Parachute Brigade (11^{e} Brigade Parachutiste, 11^{e} BP) is a unit of the French Army, predominantly infantry, part of the French Airborne Units and specialized in air combat and air assault.
+The 11th Parachute Brigade (11^{e} Brigade Parachutiste, 11^{e} BP) is one of the French Army's airborne forces brigade, predominantly light infantry, part of the French paratrooper units and specialized in air assault, airborne operations, combined arms, and commando style raids.
 The brigade's primary vocation is to project in emergency in order to contribute a first response to a situational crisis.
 An elite unit of the French Army, the brigade is commanded by a général de brigade (Brigadier General) with headquarters in Balma near Toulouse.
 The brigade's soldiers and airborne Marines wear the red beret (amaranth) except for the Legionnaires of the 2ème REP who wear the green beret.

 The 11th Parachute Brigade, originally the 11th Light Intervention Division (11e DLI), was created from airborne units of the 10th Parachute Division 10e D.P and 25th Parachute Division 25e D.P, both dissolved following the Algiers putsch of 1961 during the Algerian War.